Skip to main content

 execution fee=minimum_base_fee_per_gasea(backlogtolerance)\texttt{execution fee} = \texttt{minimum\_base\_fee\_per\_gas} * e ^{a * (\texttt{backlog} - \texttt{tolerance})}

-In other words, the execution fee is the base fee times the exponential function of the alpha scaling factor times the backlog in excess of the tolerance.
+In other words, the execution fee is the minimum fee times the exponential function of the alpha scaling factor times the backlog in excess of the tolerance.

 Inclusion fee